gitlabhq/gitlab-runner/docs/executors/docker.md

 ## Networking

-Networking is required to connect services to the build job and may also be used to run build jobs in user-defined networks.
-Either legacy `network_mode` or `per-build` networking may be used.
+Networking is required to connect services to a CI/CD job.
+Networking can also be used to run jobs in user-defined networks.
+You can use either legacy container links, or create a network for each job.
+We recommend creating a network for each job.

 ### Legacy container links

 The default network mode uses [Legacy container links](https://docs.docker.com/network/links/) with the default Docker `bridge` mode to link the job container with the services.

-`network_mode` can be used to configure how the networking stack is set up for the containers using one of the following values:
+This mode can be used to configure how the networking stack is set up for the containers by using one of the following values:

 - One of the standard Docker [networking modes](https://docs.docker.com/engine/reference/run/#network-settings):
   - `bridge`: use the bridge network (default)